sirPixieJerry/sirPixieJerry/README.md

-### Dear ladies and gentlemen,
+### Hey folks 👋,

-My name is Jerry.
-I'm an artist full stack web developer, part-time gamer, vegetarian and former squatter.
+My name is Jérôme.
+My friends call me Jerry like this mouse in the cartoons.
+Besides that, I'm a digital artist full stack web developer, part-time gamer, vegetarian and former squatter.
 I have lived in Berlin for five years now and I love this city!
 Pronouns: he/him/SirPixie (Yes, I'm queer!)

 I am currently looking for work.
-Please give me a job so I can use [this](https://github.com/sirPixieJerry/sirPixieJerry/blob/main/alien-cat.jpeg) alien cat profile picture again.
+Please give me a job so I can use [this](https://github.com/sirPixieJerry/sirPixieJerry/blob/main/alien-cat.jpeg) alien cat profile picture again instead of this weird photo of myself.

 -   I’m currently working on a page about origami and rings.
 -   I’m currently learning to pass coding challenges, [Three.js](https://threejs.org/) and [TypeScript](https://www.typescriptlang.org/)